cj650498/landing-page/README.md

 # Tip Tracker

-This HTML and CSS in this project is 100% my own work.
+The HTML and CSS in this project is 100% my own work.
 I've intentionally been working through The Odin Project without help from any AI so I can "learn the hard way," if you will.

 However, I did use AI to generate the images used on the website, as well as some of the generic text for Tip Tracker, just for fun.